drgerg/ShopPi/README.md

 I learned it's a lot more difficult writing software to control cooling and heating of a room than I thought.
 Honestly, I'm not sure I've done a very good job of it, but the window unit works, and 'thermostat.py' does it's job.

 I am planning to make substantive improvements, and consider this to be in the 'alpha' stages of development at this time (Dec 2020).

+I have a separate relay-controlled electric space heater that I use to heat the shop.
+ShopPi is currently hooked up in parallel with a standard cheap analog thermostat.
+The analog thermostat is still running the heater because the code for the heating section is still not done.
+More on that later.